freeCodeCamp/freeCodeCamp/guide/english/java/arrays/index.md

 In a similar manner, one can an array of as many dimensions as he/she wishes to but visualizing an array of more than 3 dimensions is difficult to visualize in a particular way.

 ### Jagged Arrays
 Jagged arrays are multi-dimensional arrays that have a set number of rows but a varying number of columns.
-Jagged arrays are used to conserve memory use of the array.
+Jagged arrays are used to conserve memory use of the array.It can be thought as arrays which holds array.
 Here is a code example:

 ```java